Skip to main content

 If your property is part of an MHT grant or loan project, your grant manager will confirm whether an easement is required.

-How to donate or convey an easement
+How to convey an easement

 1. Contact MHT early.
 Email or call easement program staff before you begin.